-Tattenhall & District Neighbourhood Plan Review Draft 21/06/2023
+Tattenhall & District Neighbourhood Plan 2023 Review for Consultation

-Introduction and Background
+1. Introduction and Background

+- 1.1.
 The Neighbourhood Development Plan aims to make Tattenhall and District an even better place to live and work, now and for future generations.
-The plan covers the period 2010 to 2030, the same as the Cheshire West and Chester Local Plan and this is the first 5 year review.

-The Neighbourhood Plan process enables communities to influence the type, quality and location of development, ensuring that change brings local benefit.
+The plan covers the period 2010 to 2030, the same as the Cheshire West and Chester (CWaC) Local Plan and this is the first 5-vear review. - 1.2.
+The Neighbourhood Plan process enables communities to influence the type, quality and location of development, ensuring that change brings local benefit. - 1.3.
 The community of Tattenhall has a strong history of local decision making.
 In 2006 the Tattenhall Parish Plan was ratified by the Parish Council and set out a vision and action plan for how the District wished to see itself develop.
-Subsequently, the community prepared the Tattenhall Village Design Statement, which was adopted as a Supplementary Planning Document by Chester City Council in 2009.

-Neighbourhood Planning provides an opportunity for the community to have a real say over local decision making, to achieve its long-standing goals through the planning system and address the challenges and opportunities facing the future vitality of the Parish.
+Subsequently, the community prepared the Tattenhall Village Design Statement, which was adopted as a Supplementary Planning Document by Chester City Council in 2009. - 1.4.
+Neighbourhood Planning provides an opportunity for the community to have a real say over local decision making, to achieve its long-standing goals through the planning system and address the challenges and opportunities facing the future vitality of the Parish. - 1.5.
 The Neighbourhood Plan is based on extensive research and influenced by robust engagement with the local community.
 The Made Plan carries significant weight in the determination of planning applications.